nss-se-cohort-1/GameBoard/DesignDoc.md

 ## 2. Top Questions to Resolve in Review

-1. How can I optimize my database structuring?
+1. How can I reduce the amount of api requests being made?
+Caching?
-2.
+2. Can I organize the data in my tables more efficiently?
+If so, how?
+3. Is there a better design for my GSI?
+How can I utitilize GSI's more efficiently?

 ## 3. Use Cases